 Networking for recent graduates

 This weeks post is about professional networking.
-After working with a couple of execs and someone who recently graduated, I realized there is an entire generation and demographic of candidates reinventing the wheel and in this case, the wheel is made of stone.
+After working with a couple of execs and someone who recently graduated, I realized there are an entire generation and demographics of candidates reinventing the wheel and in this case, the wheel is made of stone.